-12 Celeb Couples Who've Had the Most Fun Double Dates Ever
+14 Celeb Couples Who've Had the Most Fun Double Dates Ever

 CAMERON & BENJI WITH NICOLE & JOEL

-When Diaz married Madden earlier this year, she didn't just get a husband, she gained a pretty cool set of in-laws, too!
-The Madden brothers and their wives, Diaz and Richie, frequently go on double dates – the couples even spent Valentine's Day 2015 together.
+When Diaz married Madden, she didn’t just get a husband, she gained a pretty cool set of in-laws, too!
+The Madden brothers and their wives, Diaz and Richie, frequently go on double dates.
+The couples even spent Valentine’s Day 2015 together.

 JOHN & EMILY WITH MATT & LUCIANA